ticketmaster/react-native-ticketmaster-ignite/docs/v4-guide.md

 ## Tickets SDK Embedded

-TicketsSdkEbdded is now a Fabric component which typically wants a width and height.
+TicketsSdkEmbedded is now a Fabric component which typically wants a width and height.

 As the button navigation bottoms can differ on Android and iOS, `Dimensions` from React Native can be used to calculate a dynamic height for both platforms.